 Superchargers and turbo chargers are specifically banned under these regulations as add on modifications.

 All cars must be presented at scrutiny in a clean and tidy condition, with presentable body and paint work, ready to compete.
-Championship sponsors Decals and logos must be fitted to all cars in the designated position for same.
-Any car deemed not to be sufficiently well presented and judged by the Scrutineer to be such as to bring the HRCA into disrepute can be deemed ineligible to compete.
+Championship sponsor decals and logos must be fitted to all cars in the designated position for same.
+Any car deemed not to be sufficiently well presented and judged by the scrutineer to be such as to bring the HRCA into disrepute can be deemed ineligible to compete.

-In the spirit of the HRCA and the promotion of historic racing, the above Regulations will be applied by the class Eligibility Scrutineer at his absolute discretion.
+In the spirit of the HRCA and promotion of historic racing, the above Regulations will be applied by the Class Scrutineer at his absolute discretion.

 Certain deviations from the above Regulations may be permitted as long as they do not create an unfair performance advantage.
-The class Eligibility Scrutineer will determine on the matter of “unfair advantage”.
+The Class Scrutineer will determine on the matter of “unfair advantage”